Getting started: Connect with a children's resource guide

 Wisconsin has multiple programs available for children with delays or disabilities.
 The programs listed below assist families in caring for their child at home and in the community.
 Families may be eligible for one or more programs based on their assessed need.
 For each of the programs below, click on the name to learn more about what the program provides, eligibility criteria, and how to apply.

 The Birth to 3 Program is for children ages birth to three years old.
 Eligibility is based on a diagnosed disability or significant developmental delay in how a child plays, learns, speaks, and acts.
 The program values the family’s primary relationship with their child and works in partnership with the family.

-The Children's Long-Term Support Home and Community-Based Medicaid Waiver program provides services for children and young adults under the age of 22 with significant developmental, physical, or emotional disabilities.
-Supports and services are available to help waiver participants remain in their home or community.
+The Children's Long-Term Support Waiver Program provides services for children and young adults under the age of 22 with significant developmental, physical, or emotional disabilities.
+Supports and services are available to help waiver participants and their families to remain in their home or community.

 The Katie Beckett Program is for children under 19 years old with long-term disabilities or complex medical needs.
 Children who are not eligible for other Medicaid programs because their parents' income or assets are too high may be eligible for Medicaid through the Katie Beckett Program.

 The Care4Kids Program ensures that children in foster care receive individualized treatment plans in order to address their specific health care needs, including trauma-related care.
 As a result, children in community settings are expected to have improved physical and mental health, improved resiliency, and shorter stays in out-of-home care.